+At Redkite Solicitors we advise everyone to make a LPA.
 When making a Lasting Power of Attorney, you can choose if you would like to complete either a Health and Welfare Power of Attorney, a Property and Financial Power of Attorney, or both to ensure you have all scenarios covered in the event you are unable to make any decisions for yourself.

 What decisions can be made on my behalf?

 You will continue to make any and all decisions for yourself whilst you have the mental capacity to do so.
 Your attorney(s) will only be able to make any decisions regarding your health and welfare when you become incapable of making those important decisions for yourself.